jayleighton/quiz-game/README.md

 ### Future Features
     - Allow for additional question categories to be selected
-    - Enable for than one person/team to compete in the Quiz Game
+    - Enable more than one person/team to compete in the Quiz Game
     - Enable questions that require typed answers
     - Enable selection of multiple question types per game